-Complete guide to multichannel order management
+The complete guide to multichannel order management

 - What is multichannel order management?

-- Challenges of multichannel order management
+- What are the benefits of multichannel order management?

 - What is a multichannel order management system?